codewithritiksaini/codewithritiksaini/README.md

 A: It's Ritik Saini’s online developer handle used on GitHub, portfolio, and freelancing profiles.

 <strong>Q: Where can I find Ritik Saini’s projects?</strong><br>
-A: On GitHub (Ritik-Saini-Git) or his personal website https://ritiksaini.in
+A: On GitHub (codewithritiksaini) or his personal website https://ritiksaini.in

 <strong>Q: What technologies does Ritik use?</strong><br>
 A: Laravel, PHP, MySQL, Tailwind CSS, Bootstrap, Git, and more.